 This post may contain affiliate links.
 Please see my disclosure policy for details.

 Have you got 4 days in Dublin?
-Then, the list will below will go through the ten ways to spend them!
+Then, the list will below is ten ways to spend them!

 This suggested list of attractions for your itinerary will include city highlights and day tours you can take.